Symbolion

 And as soon as I think of a certain pulsating metropolis, so diverse and noisy today –

 I recall the ruins into which it will change.
-So well is it written.

-Symbolion is simply a world which is known and unknown
+Symbolion is simply a world which is

-at the same time
+known and unknown at the same time.

-– like the substance from which our dreams are woven
+Like the substance from which our dreams are woven.

 Romana Ana paints dreamlike paintings from Symbolion